Jerusalem artichoke: Description

-Food use
+Culinary use

 The tubers can be eaten raw, cooked, or pickled.

 Before the arrival of Europeans, indigenous peoples cultivated H. tuberosus as a food source.
 The tubers persist for years after being planted, so the species expanded its range from central North America to the eastern and western regions.
 Early European colonists learned of this and sent tubers back to Europe, where they became a popular crop and naturalized there.
 It later gradually fell into obscurity in North America, but attempts to market it commercially were successful in the late 1900s and early 2000s.

 The tuber contains about 2% protein, no oil, and little starch.
 It is rich in the carbohydrate inulin (8 to 13%), which is a polymer of the monosaccharide fructose.
 Tubers stored for any length of time convert their inulin into its component, fructose.
 Jerusalem artichokes have an underlying sweet taste because of the fructose, which is about one and a half times as sweet as sucrose.

-It has also been reported as a folk remedy for diabetes: since inulin is not assimilated in the intestine, it doesn't cause a glycemic spike as potatoes would.
+It has also been reported as a folk remedy for diabetes: since inulin is not assimilated in the intestine, it does not cause a glycemic spike as potatoes would.
 Temperature variances have been shown to affect the amount of inulin the Jerusalem artichoke can produce.
 It makes less inulin in a colder region than when it is in a warmer region.